MalteP/iotgeiger-lora/Readme.md

 ## Burning the bootloader

-As the DualOptiboot bootloader did not work in my setup, I suggest flashing the default Arduino bootloader.
-To do that simply connect MISO, MOSI, SCK, +3.3V and GND of your USBASP to the Moteino.
+As the DualOptiboot bootloader did not work in my setup, I switched to Urboot, the default bootloader of the MiniCore Arduino framework used.
+This bootloader is also much smaller, leaving more flash memory available for the firmware.
+To flash it simply connect MISO, MOSI, SCK, +3.3V and GND of your USBASP to the Moteino.
 Please make sure the programmer is set to 3.3V voltage, as the RFM95W is *not* 5V tolerant!
 If the RFM95W and FRAM chip are already soldered in, you might need pull-up resistors on the NSS and /CS lines (D10, D8) as well.
 After that, just execute "pio run -t bootloader -e isp16mhz" (or isp8mhz) to program bootloader and fusebits.

 ## Configuring the LoRaWAN keys & network stack